heathlikethecandybar/phase_4_project/phase_3/project/README.md

 Further analyses in these areas could yield additional insights:

 - **Look at additional features such as location, or splitting out usage between low, moderate, and high usage**
-- **Include other sources of information such as Salesforce to look at additional account attributes to help with prediction, and strategies to **
+- **Include other sources of information such as Salesforce to look at additional account attributes to help with prediction, and strategies to mitigate risk.**
 - **Refresh the analysis regularly with new data to understand how the market is evolving over time.**